guitarvydas/app/das2f/view2.md

-:- use_module(library(http/json)).

-qd:-
+# query
     % from common.pl but using vfb.pl instead of fb.pl
     consult(fb),
     consult(shapes),
     consult(values),